sabc0github/RepData_PeerAssessment1/PA1_template.md

 ```
 ## Total StepValues Missing: 2304
 ```

-######2.
+Total StepValues Missing: `2304`

+####2.
 Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.
-######3.
+####3.
 Create a new dataset that is equal to the original dataset but with the missing data filled in.
-Strategy for filling in all of the missing values in the dataset is the mean for that 5-minute interval.
+Strategy for filling in all of the missing values in the dataset is by finding **Avg Steps** at that **5-minute interval**.

 ```r
 activityData.2 <- activityData.1